abhiverse01/the-coders-handbook/Restful APIs/Restful-APIs.md

 - Flexibility allows developers to choose components as needed.

 #### **Django**
-- Full-featured and "batteries included," with tools like Django REST Framework (DRF).
+- It is fully featured and "batteries included," with tools like Django REST Framework (DRF).
 - Better suited for larger, more complex applications with built-in admin features.

 ### **3. Setting Up the Environment**